How will new IP legislation affect rights holders?

-- Invention patents that have expired due to a failure to pay annuities can be reinstated.
+- Invention patents that have expired for failure to pay annuities can be reinstated.

-When considering the extension of a trademark registration, no member state may require that a trademark be in use; however, total or partial cancellation is possible, provided that the trademark has not been used in any member state in the five years before the date on which the cancellation procedure is initiated.
+When considering the extension of a trademark registration, no member state may require the trademark to be in use; however, total or partial cancellation is possible, provided that the trademark has not been used in any member state in the five years before the date on which the cancellation procedure is initiated.

-In regard to the classification of products and services, even though the Industrial Property Act 1955 contains a local classification system, the protocol establishes that member states will adopt the necessary measures in order to comply with the Nice Arrangement Concerning the International Classification of Goods and Services for Purposes of the Registration of Trademarks.
+Even though the Industrial Property Act 1955 contains a local classification system for products and services, the protocol establishes that member states will adopt the necessary measures in order to comply with the Nice Agreement Concerning the International Classification of Goods and Services for Purposes of the Registration of Trademarks.
 At present, Venezuela applies the dual system.

-Member states may grant protection to plant varieties and other vegetable extracts through patents, an individual or idiosyncratic system or a system comprising a combination of both.
+Member states may grant protection to plant varieties and other plant-related innovations through patents, an individual or idiosyncratic system or a system comprising a combination of both.

-Article 24 of the protocol requires member states to make their best efforts in order to conclude, as soon as possible, international agreements regarding invention patents, utility models, industrial designs and copyrights and other IP rights issues.
-This should invigorate the management system of the Venezuelan Patent and Trademark Office.
+Article 24 of the protocol requires member states to make their best efforts in order to conclude, as soon as possible, international agreements regarding invention patents, utility models, industrial designs and copyright and other IP rights issues.
+This should invigorate the SAPI management system.

-In the near future it is expected that a new and updated draft IP law will be presented to the Venezuelan Congress for discussion and approval.
+A new and updated draft IP law is expected to be presented to Congress for discussion and approval in the near future.